LosAlamosforBernie/LosAlamosforBernie.github.io/README.md

-# Los Alamos for Bernie.github.io
+# Los Alamos for Bernie

 The Github Website for Los Alamos for Bernie